jhcaspers/usbkeyboard_b200/README.md

 Keys can easily be remapped in the "keyCodes" array.
 The code should work with any other keyboard that does not need more columns or rows (in total 19 I/O Lines) as that's the limit of the user Arduino Leonardo board.

+You can find the pinout and what pin is connected where on the Arduino in the PNG.